-Our general and administrative headcount was 253 at October 31, 2018 compared with 198 at October 31, 2017.
+Our general and administrative headcount was 290 at October 31, 2019 compared with 253 at October 31, 2018.
+General and administrative headcount includes personnel in information technology support, information security, and facilities, which are allocated across all functional departments.

 We expect that our general and administrative expenses will increase in absolute dollars as we continue to invest in personnel, corporate infrastructure, and systems required to support our strategic initiatives, the growth of our business, and our compliance and reporting obligations.